If XR are right the economy will collapse anyway, so the choice is a ghastly accident, or a planned downturn a bit sooner.

 And capitalists are not 100% to blame.
-Millions of ordinary people are collectively making unsustainable purchases from the capitalists.
+Millions of ordinary people are collectively making unsustainable purchases from them.
 I suggest an approach which I believe has a better chance of helping to slow the now dangerous trends than a direct attempt to defeat the capitalists.
 This will encourage a new culture based on sustainability to emerge.

-The unconditional basic (citizens’) income (UBI), a regular payment to everyone, can be a part of the solution to two apparently unconnected problems, social justice and inequality on the one hand, and limiting economic activity to sustainable levels on the other.
+The unconditional basic income (UBI), a regular payment to everyone, can be a part of the solution to two apparently unconnected problems, social justice and inequality on the one hand, and limiting economic activity to sustainable levels on the other.
 Unfortuntely those pressing for a UBI and those trying to prevent destruction of the ecosphere seem to remain separate groups.

-The UBI has practical implications, but I see a mind set change as its primary purpose – a means to allow whole populations to see downsizing – preserving the ecosphere – as a priority, uniting former tribal enemies.
+The UBI has practical implications, but I see a mind set change as its primary purpose – a catalyst to allow whole populations to see downsizing – preserving the ecosphere – as a priority, uniting former tribal enemies.

 That the UBI is affordable is explained on another ‘Page’.
 It will be drastically redistributive, but persuasion can replace duress in many personal decisions, so that market forces can be given free rein.
 The UBI is fair, but it is not as ‘left wing’ as it appears at first sight.
 Anyone with ability can achieve their ambitions, whatever their start in life, without anyone oppressing anyone else.